 Our psychiatrist, Dr. Todd Zorick is double board certified.
 He is a member of the American Psychiatry Association and the 2005 winner of the National Institute of Mental Health’s Outstanding Psychiatry Resident Award.
 For nearly a decade, Dr. Zorick has worked in residential treatment helping young adults struggling with addiction and co-occurring disorders.
 His expertise in dual-diagnosis treatment, addiction psychiatry & neuroscience makes him a vital part of Sober College’s Clinical Treatment Program.

 Our neuropsychologist, Dr. Therese Mansour Moriarty has done extensive work and research in neuropsychology.
-At Sober College, Dr. Moriarty performs a brief neuropsychological screener on each new resident to assess their attention/concentration, executive functioning, psychomotor-speed and memory at this point in time.
-We use this information to understand the resident’s functioning and learning style so that we use techniques, both in academics and in therapy, based on how the client takes in information.
+At Sober College, Dr. Moriarty performs a brief neuropsychological screener on each new client to assess their attention/concentration, executive functioning, psychomotor-speed and memory at this point in time.
+We use this information to understand the client’s functioning and learning style so that we use techniques, both in academics and in therapy, based on how the client takes in information.
 Dr. Moriarty also is available to conduct full neuropsychological assessments, other assessments as indicated and cognitive rehabilitation as adjunct services when needed.

-Each resident has a drug and alcohol counselor that they meet with weekly, discussing issues of sobriety and recovery.
-The counselors guide residents through the process of recovery assessing their readiness to change, using motivational interviewing techniques and monitoring their recovery activities.
+Each client has a drug and alcohol counselor that they meet with weekly, discussing issues of sobriety and recovery.
+The counselors guide clients through the process of recovery assessing their readiness to change, using motivational interviewing techniques and monitoring their recovery activities.
 In addition to drug and alcohol counseling, the counselors are also responsible for case management.
 The counselor oversees clients’ progress in our five core competencies and is the primary contact person for parents.
 The counselors have regularly scheduled contact with parents to give progress reports, answer questions and keep lines of communication open.

 Every week students at Sober College participate in a minimum of one individual therapy session, and two-to-five group therapy sessions.
 Once a new student admits to Sober College they are assigned a therapist based on their needs and emotional history.
 In most cases, this therapist is the student’s primary therapist through all phases of the Sober College Program.
 Click here to learn more about the Individual & Group Therapies offered at Sober College.